WeDot-Engine/WeDot-docs/src/classes/class_input.md

  `steam_input_index`: The Steam Input gamepad index, if the device is not a Steam Input device this key won't be present.

+ **Note:** The returned dictionary is always empty on Web, iOS, Android, and macOS.

 <!-- rst-class:: classref-item-separator -->

 ---